fkemps/FortiPoC-Toolkit-for-GCP/README.md

 10.1.1.1
 ```

-#### List all your instances
+#### Listing your instances
-`./gcpcmd.sh --list-global` will list all your instances of which you're the owner.
+`./gcpcmd.sh --list-global` will list all your instances of which you're the owner or from your group.

 ```
 ---------------------------------------------------------------------